-The production FunctionDeclaration : function Identifier (FormalParameterListopt) { FunctionBody } is processed for function declarations as follows:
+The production FunctionDeclaration : function Identifier (FormalParameterListopt) { FunctionBody } is processed for function declarations as follows during Declaration Binding instantiation (10.3.3):

-- Create a new Function object as specified in 13.2 with parameters specified by FormalParameterListopt, 1. and body specified by FunctionBody.
-Pass in the scope chain of the running execution context as the Scone - 2 Create a property of the current environment object (as specified in 10.1.3) with name Identifier and value Result(1).
+Return the result of creating a new Function object as specified in 13.2 with parameters specified by 1.
+FormalParameterListopt, and body specified by FunctionBody.
+Pass in the VariableEnvironment of the running execution context as the Scope and the string value of Identifier as Name.